Wild weather: Dunedin students evacuated amid flooding fears; Christchurch saturated

 Principal Christine O'Neill said it was the first time anyone could remember floodwaters closing the school.

-A band of rain falling between Monday night and Tuesday night plunged Canterbury into the wettest July on record, with a third of the annual rain falling in a month.
+A band of rain falling between Monday and Tuesday nights plunged Canterbury into the wettest July on record, with a third of the annual rain falling in a month.

-On the back of the Ōpāwaho Heathcote River in Hoon Hay, Hamish Kingsbury said yesterday was the worst flood he'd ever seen on his street.
+On the bank of the Ōpāwaho Heathcote River in Hoon Hay, Hamish Kingsbury said yesterday's flood was the worst he'd seen on his street.

-"I actually grew up four houses down so I knew what I was in for when I bought this place, and it always floods, but this is definitely the worst I've seen it," he said.
+"I grew up four houses down so I knew what I was in for when I bought this place, and it always floods, but this is definitely the worst I've seen it," he said.

-Hamish Kingsbury counts himself lucky to escape flooding with a house raised several metres, but others on his street were left to mop up drenched carpets and muddy yards.
+Kingsbury counts himself lucky to escape flooding with a house raised several metres, but others on his street were left to mop up drenched carpets and muddy yards.

 "Our neighbours back onto the river and they have had it pretty high previously.
 I popped over this afternoon to have a look and it was probably 30cm off getting into their house."